octopusengine/serial-display/README.md

 # serial-display
-Arduino UNO with 324x240TTF color display - like UART serial "inteligent" terminal (or monitor) easy connection to a UART (I dont use the touchscreen)<br />
+Arduino UNO with 324x240TTF color display - like UART serial "inteligent" terminal (or monitor)<br />
+easy connection to a UART (I dont use the touchscreen)<br />
 <b>works with:</b><br />
 <li >PC / Mac</li>